viktorbezdek/awesome-github-projects/README.md

 - [midudev/preguntas-entrevista-react](https://github.com/midudev/preguntas-entrevista-react) - Preguntas típicas sobre React para entrevistas de trabajo ⚛️
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) - &lt;/&gt; htmx - high power tools for HTML
 - [seccubus/seccubus](https://github.com/seccubus/seccubus) - Easy automated vulnerability scanning, reporting and analysis
-- [maddevsio/seo-analyzer](https://github.com/maddevsio/seo-analyzer) - The library for analyze a HTML file to show all of the SEO defects
 - [apify/actor-page-analyzer](https://github.com/apify/actor-page-analyzer) - Apify actor that opens a web page in headless Chrome and analyzes the HTML and JavaScript objects, looks for schema.org microdata and JSON-LD metadata, analyzes AJAX requests, etc.
 - [shreyashankar/gpt3-sandbox](https://github.com/shreyashankar/gpt3-sandbox) - The goal of this project is to enable users to create cool web demos using the newly released OpenAI GPT-3 API with just a few lines of Python.
 - [4ian/GDevelop](https://github.com/4ian/GDevelop) - :video_game: Open-source, cross-platform game engine designed to be used by everyone.